guzhijie416/ClinicChat/src/INSTRUCTIONS.md

 After you have successfully added the secret and saved the changes in the Firebase Console, return to Firebase Studio.

 Click the **"Publish now"** button one last time.
 This makes the secret available to your live application.

-After this, the AI chat should work correctly.
-If you still see an error, it means the secret was not saved correctly.
-Please double-check the steps above, paying close attention to the project ID (`studio-6760528828`) and backend ID (`studio--studio-6760528828-de739`).